leeks6520/recipemanager/README.md

 Recipe Organizer is a Java-based console application that helps users manage their personal recipes.
 Users can add, view, update, delete, search, and favorite recipes.
 It also allows generating a shopping list and saving/loading recipes using file-based persistence.

 ## Features
-1. **Add Recipe** - Create new recipes with title, ingredients, and instructions.
+1. **Add Recipe** - Create new recipes with a title, ingredients, and instructions.
 2. **View Recipes** - List all recipes with full details.
 3. **Search Recipes** - Search recipes by title.
 4. **Delete Recipe** - Remove a recipe by name.